 Highlights & Achievements

-Stepping Stones Nigeria (SSN) is the only international charity agency working in the volatile Niger Delta region to defend and uphold the rights of vulnerable children.
+Stepping Stones Nigeria is one of the only international charities working in the volatile Niger Delta region to defend and uphold the rights of vulnerable children.

 - Building and resourcing an outstanding school for orphans and disadvantaged children – the Stepping Stones Model School.

 - Achieving increased enrolment at Stepping Stones Model School and Bebor International Model School by supporting 180 children each year who were previously unable to attend school, including tuition fees, uniforms, books and materials.

 - Achieving very low drop-out rates at Stepping Stones Model School of 1%, compared with the local rate of 80.7% in Akwa Ibom, and Bebor International Model School of 2%, compared with a local rate of 76.6% in Rivers State.

 - Achieving excellent pass rates at both model schools, achieving 86% at Bebor International Model School and 90% at Stepping Stones Model School.

 - Providing a sustainable solar-powered ICT suite at Stepping Stones Model School.